-New Service Queue Close Date - The date on which a New Service Queue ends.
-Currently, in the PJM Tariff, the New Service Queue Close Dates are March 31st and September 30th.
+- New Service Queue Close Date The date on which a New Service Queue ends. - New Service Customer The responsible party for a generator, merchant transmission, or other transmission upgrade project that is in the PJM New Service Queue.

-- New Service Customer The responsible party for a generator, merchant transmission, or other transmission upgrade project that is in the PJM New Service Queue. - Queue Date The date on which PJM receives a valid New Service Request from a New Service Customer.
+Queue Date - The date on which PJM receives a valid New Service Request from a New Service Customer.